Today's Hours: 10:00 am to 5:30 pm

 Dress Comfortably: A visit to the Smithsonian usually involves a lot of walking.
 Wear comfortable shoes and layers of clothing.

-Reserve a Wheelchair: A limited number of non-motorized wheelchairs are available; please ask at the Welcome Center.
+Wheelchairs: A limited number of non-motorized wheelchairs are available on a first-come, first-served basis; please ask at the Welcome Center.
 We do not provide strollers or motorized wheelchairs.

 Use the Escalators: Elevators are for visitors with disabilities and families with strollers.
 Other visitors should use stairs and escalators.
 Do not take strollers on escalators, and please keep children from playing on them to avoid injury.